 In 2012, NOAA began the process of defunding Aquarius.
 Without Federal funding to continue operations in the future, UNCW relinquished its role as the program’s host academic institution by year’s end.
 Florida International University (FIU) seized the opportunity to take control of a national asset and in 2013 became the operator of Aquarius and took ownership of the lab in 2014.

 FIU has a long history of research in the coastal marine environment in south Florida, and it counts former Aquarius aquanauts on its faculty.
-Aquarius serves as the cornerstone of the university’s Marine Education and Research Center for the Florida Keys and a generous philanthropic investment secured the purchase of a new shore base in Islamorada, Florida.
+Aquarius serves as the cornerstone of the university’s Center for Coastal Oceans Research (CCOR) for the Florida Keys and a generous philanthropic investment secured the purchase of a new shore base in Islamorada, Florida.
 Under the direction of FIU, Aquarius supported 19 saturation missions, bringing the total mission count to 136 from 1993-2017.

 Aquarius not only represents an extensive history of humans living underwater, but also continues to evolve to capitalize on opportunities.
 As we look to the future, FIU begins to consider options for the next generation of saturation capability.
 For now, though, 2018 represents an incredible milestone of 25 years of living and working beneath the sea.